-“Oh my God, we’re going to die” ran through our minds – but only for a second because there, the second building down, was our hostel!
+“Oh my God, we’re going to die” ran through our minds as we eyed up the lack of infrastructure surrounding us – but thankfully only for a second because there, the second building down, was our hostel!

 This.
 This was the life!
-Though it was partly prompted by the fact it was SO BLOODY HOT that we couldn’t walk around for longer than a couple of hours before having to come back and cool off.
-We also met our Geordie friend from PP and had a bangin’ Monday night out on Pub Street where we got our arses kicked at beer pong by a Colombian (who then tried to go home with our friend).
+That said, our abrupt lazy life was partly prompted by the fact it was SO BLOODY HOT in Siem Reap that we couldn’t walk around for longer than a couple of hours before having to come back and cool off.
+We also met our Geordie friend from Phnom Penh and had a bangin’* Monday night out on Pub Street where we got our arses kicked at beer pong by a Colombian (who then tried to go home with our friend).

-But as we were being woken up at 4.30am every morning by some horrifically and constantly drunk British guys stumbling back into our room (being British, we naturally had to apologise for our compatriots), so we might as well actually get up one of those times.
+But as we were being woken up at 4.30am every morning by some horrifically and constantly drunk British guys stumbling back into our room (being British, we naturally had to apologise for our compatriots), we might as well actually get up one of those times.

 So while it’s not quite the classic sunrise picture, I did manage to take this:

 BECAUSE OF COURSE I DID.
 This is among one of the more embarrassing things I’ve ever done (along with inadvertently sending a business email from a Corporal Wobblebottom) and it’s the kind of thing that would only happen to me!!!

 I adored Ta Prohm, and it kick started – and I apologise because this is going to sound SO hippie – my love of trees.
-It was one of the busier temples (perhaps it was the time of day, but it was much busier than Angkor Thom) but for good reason – I loved the way nature has reclaimed the temple and made it iconic.
+It was one of the busier temples (perhaps it was the time of day, but it was much, much busier than Angkor Thom) but for good reason – I loved the way nature has reclaimed the temple and made it iconic.

-The following day, we had something a lot more special planned.
-I had actually googledsomething about etiquette around monks, and accidentally stumbled across a website advertising a tour where you spend an afternoon at a temple with a monk.
+I had originally googled something about etiquette around monks, and accidentally stumbled across a website advertising a tour where you spend an afternoon at a temple with a monk.

 We talked about what it’s like to be a monk, what you have to do to become one, how long he’d like to be one for and what he plans to do afterwards, Buddhist culture in general, Cambodian culture in general, and our lives in general.
 It was one of the most interesting and educational days I’ve ever had.

-He introduced us to the head monk of the temple, who then gave us a full water blessing.
+After a wander around most of the complex, Sinet introduced us to the head monk of the temple, who then gave us a full water blessing.